/>

 Is Temu a legitimate website?

-It depends on your definition of "legitimate."
-Yes, most of the products on Temu are real, and you will receive them, but it could be weeks before they reach your doorstep, and they might look slightly different than they did on the website or be lower quality than you expected.
+It depends on your definition of 'legitimate'.
+Yes, most of the products on Temu are real, as in, you will receive them, and it takes about 10 days before they reach your doorstep.

-However, Temu offers a $5 credit for packages purchased with standard shipping that arrived late.
-Temu will credit you $13 for packages purchased with express shipping that arrived late
+If your items arrive late, Temu offers a $5 credit for packages purchased with standard shipping.
+The company will credit you $13 for packages purchased with express shipping that arrive late

 If you receive your items and they don't look like their online listing, or they arrive damaged, or they don't arrive at all, your order is eligible for Temu's Purchase Protection Program.
 This program guarantees your money back with a full refund if you return your items within 90 days of purchase.

-Recently, Temu was accused by the U.S. of potential data risks after its sister site, Pinduoduo, was suspended by Google for containing malware.
-But according to CNBC, analysts say Temu is far less of a threat and the risks associated with Pinduoduo were targeted at Chinese users.
+Temu was accused by the US government of potential data risks after its sister site, e-commerce platform Pinduoduo, was suspended by Google for containing malware.
+However, according to CNBC, analysts say Temu is less of a threat, and the risks associated with Pinduoduo were targeted at Chinese users.

 Are the products on Temu good quality?

-Temu is not accredited by Better Business Bureau (BBB) and has an average rating there of two out of five stars.
+Temu is not accredited by the Better Business Bureau (BBB) and has an average rating of two-and-a-half out of five stars.
 Many recent complaints about Temu on the BBB website say that items never arrived or, if they did, took weeks or even months to arrive.

-On social media, particularly on TikTok, people are pleased with their Temu purchases.
-From little gadgets and household items, to clothes and shoes, Temu is becoming TikTok's latest obsession.
+On social media, particularly on TikTok, many people are pleased with their Temu purchases.
+From little gadgets and household items to clothes and shoes, Temu is one of TikTok's popular obsessions.

 The executive office relocation isn't necessarily a red flag, as many tech companies -- including American ones -- move to Ireland because of the country's low corporate tax rates.